The mySleepButton press kit can be downloaded here.

 mySleepButton® and CogSci Apps Corp. co founder, Dr. Luc P. Beaudoin, have frequently featured in the media and news.

 - 2020-03-26.
-A long-form article by science journalist Peter Brems was published on the public Belgian Flemish news site.
+A long-form article by science journalist Peter Brems was published on the public Belgian news site (in Flemish).
 It presents sleep tips for the covid-19 era.
 It has a big section on Luc’s research and the cognitive shuffle.

 - 2020-02-06.
 Luc was interviewed by Neetu Garcha on Global TV BC regarding brain fitness and cognitive productivity.